sergeycherepanov/homebrew-docker-virtualbox/README.md

 ## Installation

-### Install the Virtualbox from the Oracle website or via the homebrew:
+### Install Virtualbox from Oracle website or via the homebrew:
 ```bash
 brew cask install virtualbox
 ```